PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

   github: https://github.com/francopestilli
   scholar: https://scholar.google.com/citations?user=gh_KorwAAAAJ
   bio: |
     **Associate Professor of Psychology at the University of Texas, Austin**, Franco holds a Ph.D. from New York University and a B.A. from the University of Rome La Sapienza.
 Before that, he was Postdoctoral Researcher at Columbia University, Research Associate at Stanford University and faculty at Indiana University.
+At the University of Texas at austin Franco Teaches Neuroscience and Data Science.
 Franco's research spans across psychology, computer science and neuroscience.
-He is a Fellow of the Association for Psychological Science and Psychonomics Society and has received a Microsoft Investigator Fellowship and Janet Taylor Spence Award.
-Franco is Director and Founder of [brainlife.io](https://brainlife.io/).
+He is a [Fellow of the Association for Psychological Science](https://member.psychologicalscience.org/directories/fellows) and [Psychonomics Society](https://www.psychonomic.org/page/2017springnewfellows).
+Franco has received the [Microsoft Investigator Fellowship](https://www.microsoft.com/en-us/research/academic-program/microsoft-investigator-fellowship/fellowship-recipients/), a [gift by the Kavli Foundation to study international data governance](https://kavlifoundation.org/news/connecting-neuroscience) and the [APS Janet Taylor Spence Award for Transformative Early Career Contributions](https://www.psychologicalscience.org/members/awards-and-honors/spence-recipients/pestilli).
+Franco is Director and Founder of [brainlife.io](https://brainlife.io/) and Chair Elect of the [International Brain Initiative](https://internationalbraininitiative.org/) Data Governance and Sharing Working Group.
+At The University of Texas Franco is affiliated with the [Center For Perceptual Systems](https://liberalarts.utexas.edu/cps/), and member of the executive board of [The Center for Theoretical and Computational Neuroscience](https://ctcn.utexas.edu/).

 team:
   partial: team/team